 However, we felt it necessary to outline some of the costs that can build up for Kiwi gamblers who intend to use Prezzy Cards.
 Those who wish to check their card balances or transaction history can do so online or a phone call:

 Note: The automated phone service costs NZ 50 cents, but if you wish to talk to a customer service representative, then add $NZ1.50 more.

 It will please New Zealand gamblers to know that security is a top priority because when they order the MasterCard or the Visa Prezzy Card, it’ll be sealed in a cardboard sleeve.
 Tear the perforated edge of the cardboard sleeve to find a Prezzy Card that resembles a traditional credit card in looks and size.

-However, when we had visited the Prezzy Card FAQs, we had discovered something that may put off some Kiwi online casino and sports betting enthusiasts.
+However, when we visited the Prezzy Card FAQs, we discovered something that may put off some Kiwi online casinos and sports betting enthusiasts.
 That is, a question that asks: “Where can’t I use my Prezzy card?”
-The answer is as follows: “The card doesn’t work in manual card imprinters or ATMs, and can’t be used for taxis, automated fuel dispensers or gambling, or where a merchant requires identity verification against the card details.
+The answer is: “The card doesn’t work in manual card imprinters or ATMs, and can’t be used for taxis, automated fuel dispensers or gambling, or where a merchant requires identity verification against the card details.
 The card also can’t be used at any merchant who requires you to set up direct debits, recurring payments, or payment instalments on the card.”

 Now, New Zealand gamblers need not panic.
 It is misleading.
 You can make deposits using a Prezzy Card, but you can’t carry out withdrawals.
 Instead, you will have to use another preferred payment method to take out your winnings.
 Our review team always emphasises the importance of having a payment gateway that enables online casino players to carry out both transactions.
 While that significance doesn’t change, Prezzy Card is one of the exceptions.
 We’ll tell you why below.